Vivekanandha21/Enterprise-Project-CD-Pipeline/README.md

-# Capstone-Mega-CD-Pipeline
+# Enterprise-Project-Mega-CD-Pipeline
-CD repo for the capstone mega project
+CD Repo for the Enterprise-Grade-Devops-Project